 If you can quickly sell your house that you inherited, you won’t need to pay a capital gains tax.
 The tax basis of the property is brought to the current market value at the time of the previous homeowner’s death.
 Essentially, this means that you’ll inherit the house at fair market value at the date of death.
 The tax that you’ll owe when you sell the house will only be based on the increase in value that occurred while the house was in your hands.
 By quickly selling the house, there won’t be an increase in the value of the home and you won’t have to pay a capital gains tax.

-If you and your family are overwhelmed with the task of caring for an inherited house, consider selling it.
+If you and your family are overwhelmed with the task of caring for an inherited house in Philadelphia or even in Jenkintown, consider selling it.
 Doing nothing with it will only cost you in the long run and cause you stress.
 Sell your house to home investors who buy the house as is.
 You’ll get the value of the home, which is a better outcome than the estimated 75% of homes that sold for below asking price in 2019.
 Get the value of the house that you deserve and peace of mind knowing that the house is being used and taken care of.